 Oligonucleotides are polymeric sequences of nucleotides (RNA, DNA, and their analogs) that are utilized extensively as PCR and microarray-based reagents in life science research and DNA-based diagnostic test kits (target specific primers and probes).
-With increased frequency, they are being developed as therapeutic drugs for a wide range of disease conditions.
-While there are just two FDA-approved oligonucleotide-based therapeutic drugs on the market today, there are over 100 currently in the clinical pipeline and many more in earlier stages of development.
+Increasingly they are being developed as therapeutic drugs for a wide range of disease conditions.
+While there are just eight FDA-approved oligonucleotide-based therapeutic drugs on the market today, there are over 200 in the clinical pipeline and many more in earlier stages of development.

-By combining our ACQUITY UPLC instrument technology with our industry leading Oligo Separation Technology (OST) columns, and our high quality MassPrep OST reference standard, Waters brings an unrivaled level of chromatographic performance to oligonucleotide analysis.
+By combining our ACQUITY UPLC instrument technology with our industry leading Oligo Separation Technology (OST) columns, and pre-validated MassPrep OST reference standard, Waters brings an unrivaled level of chromatographic performance for oligonucleotide separations and analysis.

-To this front-end separation, we offer two fit-for-purpose mass detection and analysis options on the back-end to meet the needs of customers:
+To this front-end separation, we offer several fit-for-purpose mass analysis options on the back-end to meet the needs of our customers:

-To learn more about these workflows and the performance benefits that they provide, please have a look at the following presentation:
+To learn more about these workflows and the performance benefits that they provide, please have a look at the following: